Kshashi22/Data_Analysis_Project/README.md

 # Data_Analysis_Project
-This is an end to end Data Analysis Project on Simulated Employee Data for the IT industry.
+This Repository consists of all the data analysed file.